swtmply/nextjs-with-ts-tailwind/README.md

 ## Why I chose these techs

-I have a lot researches done before choosing these, it may change over the course of my journey.
+I have a lot of researches done before choosing these, it may change over the course of my journey.
 But, for now this is my stack, I guess.

 - [NextJS with Typescript](https://nextjs.org/docs/basic-features/typescript) - learn about Next.js typescript.
 - [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework.